ibm-ecosystem-engineering/SuperKnowa/README.md

 - Himadri Talukder - Senior Software Engineer
 - Tyler Berns- Data Scientist

+### Disclaimer
-Disclaimer - Please note that this content is made available to foster Embedded AI technology adoption.
-The content may include systems & methods pending patent with USPTO and protected under US Patent Laws.
+Please note that this content is made available to foster Embedded AI technology adoption.
+The content may include systems & methods pending patent with the USPTO and protected under US Patent Laws.
+SuperKnowa is not a product but a framework built on the top of IBM watsonx along with other products like LLAMA models from Meta & ML Flow from Databricks.
+Using SuperKnowa implicitly requires agreeing to the Terms and conditions of those products.
+This framework is made available on an as-is basis to accelerate Enterprise GenAI applications.
 Copyright - 2023 IBM Corporation.
-In case of any questions or support needed, please reach out at kunal@ibm.com
+In case of any questions, please reach out to kunal@ibm.com